The Runcinated 120-cell

 These pentagonal prisms actually share an edge with each surrounding tetrahedron, but due to foreshortening, that edge has been collapsed into a point, and the pentagonal prisms have collapsed into pentagons.

-There are actually 60 other pentagonal prisms that lie on the equator, though they are not easy to pick out because they are being viewed sideways, causing them to appear as rectangles, as shown below in orange:
+There are actually 60 other pentagonal prisms that lie on the equator, though they are not easy to pick out because they lie sideways to the 4D viewpoint, causing them to appear as rectangles, as shown below in orange:

 Between each triplet of pentagonal prisms is a triangular prism foreshortened into a triangle.
 There are 20 of these, as seen below in magenta: